Evan Jones (writer): 1983–2006: later career and novels

-During this time, Jones also returned to the subject of Australia, writing a screenplay about the 1629 wreck of Batavia, a Dutch East Indian flagship.
-Jones became an expert on her history, identifying it as the first events of Australian history.
+During the writing of Stone Haven, Jones also worked on other projects.
+He returned to the subject of Australia, writing an unproduced screenplay about the 1629 wreck of Batavia, a Dutch East Indian flagship.
+Jones became an expert on her history, identifying her wreck as the first events of Australian history.
+He also worked as a screenwriter on Jacques Dorfmann and Pierre Magny's film Shadow of the Wolf (1992), starring Toshiro Mifune and Donald Sutherland.

 Jones's second novel, Alonso and the Drug Baron (2006), is a crime novel influenced by blaxploitation and the Afro-Caribbean folk mythology figure of Anansi.
 The story centres on the titular character's struggle to exonerate himself after he is framed for murder by a corrupt police detective.
 In 2008, the novel was longlisted for the International Dublin Literary Award, nominated by Trinidad and Tobago's National Library.

-Journalism
+Other activities

+Caribbean Artists Movement

+Jones was a founding member of the influential Caribbean Artists Movement (CAM), attending its first meeting in 1966.
+In 1973, he contributed a poem to the movement's journal, Savacou, a special issue dedicated to Frank Collymore.

+Third World

+In 1977, Jones wrote to the BBC and secured permission for Third World's song "1865", from the album 96° in the Shade, to be broadcast.

+The Gleaner

-In the mid to late 1970s, Evan Jones maintained two columns in The Gleaner, a shorter more regular column titled "Home Thoughts" as well as longer less frequent pieces published under the title "Week-end Reflections".
-Both were often political commentaries, for example lampooning socialism; decrying political violence, such as the attack on John Hearn at a People's National Party (PNP) rally in 1977; attacking Fidel Castro; or suggesting what China's westernisation signalled for Jamaica's economy.
-At other times, however, they would be parables in the form of anecdotes drawn from Jones's own career, or commentaries on the horse racing or football.
+In the mid to late 1970s, Jones maintained two columns in The Gleaner: a shorter, more regular column titled "Home Thoughts" as well as longer, less frequent pieces published under "Week-end Reflections".
+Both were often political commentaries, for example lampooning socialism; decrying political violence, such as the attack on John Hearne at a People's National Party (PNP) rally in 1977; criticising Fidel Castro; or suggesting what China's westernisation signalled for Jamaica's economy.
+At other times, however, they would be parables in the form of anecdotes drawn from his own career, or commentaries on the horse racing or football.
 One such piece was written in praise of Viv Anderson, the first black footballer to play for England.
 Jones also contributed a poem titled "Can You Remember?" to The Gleaner in 1978.

-Personal life and death
+Personal life

-Evan Jones was a founding member of the influential and radical Caribbean Artists Movement (CAM), attending its first meeting in 1966.
-In 1973, he contributed a poem to the movement's journal, Savacou, a special issue dedicated to Frank Collymore.
-Although Jamaican, he was also a member of the Australian Writers' Guild.

-Jones belonged to the Stage Golfing Society where he would often play against his friend Sir Sean Connery.
+Although Jamaican, Jones was also a member of the Australian Writers' Guild.
+He also belonged to the Stage Golfing Society where he would often play against his friend Sean Connery.
 Other friends of his included the Irish screenwriter Brian Phelan and the English producer Michael Whitehall.